 Costa Blanca: sun, beach and mountain

-Nearly 250 kilomteres of beaches, cliffs and hidden coves make up the Costa Blanca, one of the most popular travel destinations in Spain.
-With Benidorm as the prime tourism example, the Costa Blanca is the chosen name for the shore of Alicante province, from El Pilar de la Horadada to Denia.
+Nearly 250 kilometres of beaches, cliffs and hidden coves, one of the most popular travel destinations in Spain.
+With Benidorm as the prime tourism example, the Costa Blanca: sun, beach and mountain, is the chosen name for the shore of Alicante province, from El Pilar de la Horadada to Denia.

 Why the Costa Blanca is one of the few destinations that keeps the number of visitors in a situation of crisis and decline in consumption?
 There are two factors that make this possible: the spectacular weather and landscapes and a commitment to tourism everybody’s affordable.